 Siel jumped, vaulting off the face and onto the monster’s back.
 He landed squarely, grabbing some excess scruff, and used his knife to hack off legs while the creature spun helplessly.
 He managed to get three off before he was thrown into the wall.
 He watched as those legs just grew back, though they were weaker and were made of bone instead of spider flesh.
 The creature let out a thundering, furious roar and charged him.

 Siel wasn’t in control of his own body anymore.
 It was as if there was another presence in his head that had taken over.
 He could only watch through his own eyes as his hand raised up and his voice, much stronger than before, commanded, “stop!”
 The fear eater, of course, didn’t listen.
 Siel jumped, much higher than he thought possible, and pushed off the wall, launching himself to the middle of the arena.
 The fear eater crashed into the wall.

 Siel didn’t know it then, but his eyes began to glow.
 All he could see was that his vision brightened, but the other side of him somehow knew.
 He raised his hand again, and silence drowned out everything as the light spread outward from him in a dome that consumed all in its path.
 His ears rang, like the silence after a massive explosion before the sound hits.

 The fear eater collapsed, turning to a black cloud and getting blown away to nothing more than a stain on the wall in the shape of a face with very sharp teeth and a wicked grin.
 Siel watched the light fade, and when his body was his own again, he promptly fainted.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lilliana_GreenleafWrite a Review